Clifford systems, harmonic maps and metrics with non-negative curvature: Introduction

 In the final part, we focus on the existence of metrics with non-negative sectional curvature on isoparametric hypersurfaces and focal submanifolds in unit spheres.
 The curvature properties of the induced metrics have been investigated in \cite{QTY21}, and the sectional curvatures are not non-negative in general.
 It is natural to propose the following

-\begin{prob} Does each isoparametric hypersurface or focal submanifold in the unit sphere admit a metric with non-negative sectional curvature? \end{prob}

-It can be trivially seen that the homogeneous isoparametric hypersurfaces and the associated focal submanifolds admit metrics with non-negative sectional curvature induced from the bi-invariant metrics on the associated compact Lie groups.
-As a result, we only need to consider the isoparametric hypersurfaces and focal submanifolds of OT-FKM type.
-Making use of Proposition 1 of \cite{Wa88}, we observe the following \begin{prop} Each focal submanifold $M_-$ of OT-FKM type admits a metric with non-negative sectional curvature. \end{prop} We are left to consider inhomogeneous focal submanifold $M_+$. \begin{thm} The focal submanifold $M_+$ of OT-FKM type with $(m_1, m_2)=(3, 4k-4)$ admits a metric with non-negative sectional curvature. \end{thm}
+\textbf{Problem.}\emph{ Does each isoparametric hypersurface or focal submanifold in the unit sphere admit a metric with non-negative sectional curvature?} It can be trivially seen that the homogeneous isoparametric hypersurfaces and the associated focal submanifolds admit metrics with non-negative sectional curvature induced from the bi-invariant metrics on the associated compact Lie groups.
+As a result, we only need to consider the isoparametric hypersurfaces and focal submanifolds of inhomogeneous OT-FKM type.
+Making use of Proposition 1 of \cite{Wa88}, we prove in Section \ref{sec4} the following \begin{prop} Each focal submanifold $M_-$ of OT-FKM type admits a metric with non-negative sectional curvature. \end{prop} We are left to consider inhomogeneous focal submanifold $M_+$. \begin{thm} The focal submanifold $M_+$ of OT-FKM type with $(m_1, m_2)=(3, 4k-4)$ admits a metric with non-negative sectional curvature. \end{thm}

-\begin{rem} In this case, the corresponding isoparametric foliation is inhomogeneous, as discovered in \cite{OT75}.
-Moreover, for $k\geq 3$, $M_+$ is not a homogeneous space(cf. \cite{Kra02}). \end{rem}
+\begin{rem}\rm{ In this case, the corresponding isoparametric foliation is inhomogeneous, as discovered in \cite{OT75}.
+Moreover, for $k\geq 3$, $M_+$ is not a homogeneous space(cf. \cite{Kra02}).} \end{rem}

-\begin{rem} For $( m_1, m_2)=(8, 7)$ and the definite case, the corresponding isoparametric foliation is inhomogeneous.
+\begin{rem}\rm{ For $( m_1, m_2)=(8, 7)$ and the definite case, the corresponding isoparametric foliation is inhomogeneous.
 However, $M_+^{22}$ is homogeneously embedded in $S^{31}$ (cf. \cite{FKM81}).
-More precisely, $M_+^{22}$ is exactly diffeomorphic to $V_2(\mathbb{O}^2)=\{A\in M_{2\times 2}(\mathbb{O})~|~A\bar{A}^t=I_2\}\cong Spin(9)/G_2$, which admits a metric with non-negative sectional curvature. \end{rem}
+More precisely, $M_+^{22}$ is exactly diffeomorphic to $V_2(\mathbb{O}^2)=\{A\in M_{2\times 2}(\mathbb{O})~|~A\bar{A}^t=I_2\}\cong Spin(9)/G_2$, which admits a metric with non-negative sectional curvature.} \end{rem}

-\begin{rem} According to \cite{FKM81}, the hypersurface $M$ of OT-FKM type is diffeomorphic to $M_+\times S^m$.
+\begin{rem}\rm{ According to \cite{FKM81}, the hypersurface $M$ of OT-FKM type is diffeomorphic to $M_+\times S^m$.
 It suggests that we only need to consider $M_+$ of OT-FKM type in Problem 1.3.
-It is still unknown whether each $M_+$ admits a metric with non-negative sectional curvature. \end{rem}
+It is still unknown whether each $M_+$ admits a metric with non-negative sectional curvature.} \end{rem}

 The present paper is organized as follows.
-In Section 2, we explicitly construct the characteristic map of $\eta$ for $m=1,2,4,$ and $8$.
+In Section 2, we explicitly construct the characteristic map of $\eta$ for $m=4$ or $8$.
 In Section 3, applications related to harmonic maps will be addressed.
-In section 4, we investigate the existence of metrics with non-negative curvature on isoparametric families.
+In Section 4, we investigate the existence of metrics with non-negative curvature on isoparametric families.